shawn-y-sun/Customer_Analytics_Retail/README.md

 brand5_cross_brand4_price_elasticity = -beta5 * price_range * pr_brand_4
 ```

-We visualize the the cross price elasticity of purchase probability for brand 5 vs brand 4<br>
+We visualize the the cross-price elasticity of purchase probability for brand 5 vs brand 4<br>
 ![image](https://user-images.githubusercontent.com/77659538/110495271-5423a400-812f-11eb-9c59-4023c515089d.png)

 🔶 Insights:
 - We observe they are positive.
 As the price of the competitor brand increases, so does the probability for purchasing our own brand.
-- Even though the elasticity starts to decrease from the 1.45 mark, it is still positive, signalling that the increase in purchase probability for the own brand happens more slowly.
+- Even though the elasticity starts to decrease from the 1.45 mark, it is still positive, signaling that the increase in purchase probability for the own brand happens more slowly.

 #### Own and Cross-Price Elasticity by Segment
 ![image](https://user-images.githubusercontent.com/77659538/110495416-74536300-812f-11eb-9be2-188a45164262.png)

-🔶 Insights: The two segments, which seem to be of most interested for the marketing team of brand 5, seem to be the 'Career-focused' and the 'Well-off'.
+🔶 Insights: The two segments, which seem to be of most interested in the marketing team of brand 5, seem to be the 'Career-focused' and the 'Well-off'.
 They are also the segments which purchase this brand most often.
 - The Career-focused segment is the most inelastic and they are the most loyal segment.
  - Based on our model, they do not seem to be that affected by price, therefore brand 5 could increase its price, without fear of significant loss of customers from this segment.
 - The Well-off segment on the other hand, seems to be more elastic.
 They also purchase the competitor brand 4 most often.
  - In order to target this segment, our analysis signals, that price needs to be decreased.
-However, keep in mind that other factors aside from price might be influencing the purchase behaivour of this segment.
+However, keep in mind that other factors aside from price might be influencing the purchase behavior of this segment.

 ### 3.3 Purchase Quantity

 #### Model Estimation

-To determine price elasticity of purchase quantity, also known as price elasticity of demand, we're interested in purchase ocassion, where the purchased quantity is different from 0.
+To determine price elasticity of purchase quantity, also known as price elasticity of demand, we're interested in purchase occasion, where the purchased quantity is different from 0.
 ```
 # Filter our data
 df_purchase_quantity = df_pa[df_pa['Incidence'] == 1]